 In 1894, Klimt was commissioned to create a series of three paintings to decorate the Great Hall of the University of Vienna. ostensibly to celebrate the achievements of higher education.
-As the images emerged, however, they were anything but a celebration of the "triumph of rationality".
+As the images emerged, however, they were anything but a celebration of the "triumph of rationality" and "light overcoming darkness".
 Instead, Jurisprudence, Philosophy and Medicine (tragically destroyed in WWII by the Nazis) created a scandal and were deemed "pornographic" for their vivid and cynical perspective on the darkness of their vision, a world almost consumed by fear, terror, disease and despair.

-Klimt bought the paintings back, and the difficulties he had with censorship led him to found the Secessionist movement with its emphasis on Art as Truth and Auguste Rodin as a supporter.
+Klimt marched into the University with a pistol threatened to shoot the paintings if they would not be returned to him.
+With the help of a patron, he bought the paintings back.
+The difficulties he had with censorship led Klimt to found the Secessionist movement with its emphasis on Art as Truth .
+Auguste Rodin, the Parisian sculptor, was a supporter.
 Klimt created the icon of Pallas Athena (above) as a figure meant to embody the search for wisdom and truth.
 In her hands she holds a red haired woman who becomes the symbol of Naked Truth.
 His Nuda Verita (1899) defined his bid to further shake up the establishment.
 In 1899, this image became the poster for the movement, holding the mirror of truth, with a quotation by Schiller above, "If you cannot please everyone with your deeds and your art, please a few.
 To please many is bad."